top of page

 Proper storage is essential to prevent damage to your tagua jewelry.
 Follow these tips to keep your pieces safe when they're not being worn:

-1. Store Separately: To prevent scratching and tangling, store each piece of tagua jewelry separately in a soft pouch or jewelry box.
+1. Store Separately: To prevent scratching and tangling, store each piece of tagua jewelry separately in a soft pouch (like the one we include with orders) or jewelry box.

 2. Avoid Moisture: Keep your tagua jewelry away from moisture, as it can cause the material to swell or become discolored.
 Store it in a dry, cool place away from direct sunlight.